dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

             Dead       0.238832
     Name: outcome, dtype: float64

-The above groupby information is giving clear idea about the effect of smoking with respect to the age.
+The above groupby information is giving an idea that the survival rate is increased due to smoking.
+This is totally unrealistic.
+This may be due to the data is biased so that we are not able to analyze properly.
+So we will use the groupby option to segregrate the data further and visualize the data using pie and bar chart.

 ## Pie chart